-Prerequisite: Second semester of Spanish or equivalent Recommended Preparation: Fluency in spoken Spanish Grading: letter grade or pass/no pass
+Prerequisite: Spanish speaker with the ability equivalent of SPAN 2 Recommended Preparation: Fluency in spoken Spanish Grading: letter grade or pass/no pass

 This course is the first semester of intermediate Spanish.
 It develops reading and writing skills of native Spanish speakers as well as perfects their oral skills.
 Students explore the intellectual and cultural connections and variations of the Hispanic culture in Latin America, the U.S. and Spain.
 This course also includes extensive review of Spanish grammar, and spelling and writing conventions.
+This course has a prerequisite.
+Students must be a heritage speaker with the ability equivalent to SPAN 2.

-SPAN 9H 5.0 units
+SPAN 9H

-Honors Spanish for Spanish Speakers
+Honors Spanish for Spanish Speakers 90 hours lecture